-Over the past eight years, the LIDC short course has equipped hundreds of development professionals with expert training in Programme Evaluation.
-Evaluation plays a critical role in development projects and programmes, and there is a crucial need for development professionals to acquire and develop skills that will allow them to understand, commission and use evaluation studies.
+Over the past decade, the LIDC short course has equipped hundreds of global development and health professionals with expert training in Programme Evaluation.
+Evaluation plays a critical role in development and health projects and programmes, and there is a crucial need for development and health professionals to acquire and develop skills that will allow them to understand, commission and use evaluation studies.

-LIDC's short course, ‘Programme Evaluation: from Innovation to Impact’ provides participants with a comprehensive grounding in impact evaluation methods and approaches.
-Students will get to apply their knowledge to contemporary development challenges.
+We have also revised the course content, to place greater emphasis on methods of impact evaluation using qualitative approaches.
+Participants will receive a comprehensive grounding in impact evaluation methods and approaches.
+Students will get to apply their knowledge to contemporary global development and health challenges.

 HYBRID FORMAT FOR FLEXIBLE LEARNING

 This course is offered in a hybrid format.
 This means that participants now have the choice of participating in person in Central London, or joining us online from anywhere in the world.
 For students who are unable to join in person – or who simply prefer online learning – the option of taking the course virtually using the Collaborate Ultra platform The course is full-time from 11-15 December, 2023.

 Participants attending in person will have the benefit of a group session at the end of each day, which means their day will finish at 5pm GMT.
 Based on feedback we have received, we have structured the course so that online participants will attend also join daily when the course starts at around 9am with their day finishing at around 3pm GMT.

 WHO CAN APPLY?

 The course is intended for global development and health professionals and those working in the public and private sectors.
 The course focuses on impact evaluation using a variety of methods, and will appeal to those using, commissioning or doing evaluation.
 Past participants have included staff working in programmes and strategy at NGOs and central and local government, professional evaluators and academic researchers.